 From time to time, certain donors have established trusts with third-party administrators, typically banks or other Episcopal entities that call for the income earned on these gifts to be paid to the Society and/or other stipulated beneficiaries and the principal to be invested in perpetuity.
 Historically, the income received from these outside trusts has been recorded as either temporarily restricted or unrestricted based upon the donors' imposed stipulations.
 The fair value of these outside trust assets is recognized as a component of permanently restricted net assets.
 The beneficial interest in outside trust is adjusted each year and the change in fair value is recognized on the consolidated statement of activities based on changes in the fair values of the trusts' underlying investments.
 Pursuant to certain of the trust arrangements, however, the earnings that are initially paid to the Society are distributable to other beneficiaries.
 A liability has been recorded for such amounts payable to others and is reflected as annuities payable in the accompanying consolidated statements of financial position.
-The Society's beneficial interest in outside trusts is classified as Level 3 within the FASB fair value hierarchy as of December 31, 2013 and 2012.
+The Society's beneficial interest in outside trusts is classified as Level 3 within the Financial Accounting Standards Board ("FASB") fair value hierarchy as of December 31, 2014 and 2013.

-The following table summarizes the changes in fair value associated with the Society's beneficial interest in outside trusts for the years ended December 31, 2013 and 2012:
+The following table summarizes the changes in fair value associated with the Society's beneficial interest in outside trusts for the years ended December 31, 2014 and 2013:

-2012
+2014 2013

-Balance, beginning of the year \$ 7,503 \$ 7,026
+Balance, beginning of the year \$ 8,021 \$ 7,503

-Change in value of amounts due to beneficiaries 35 31
+Change in value of amounts due to beneficiaries 35 35

-Unrealized gains (losses) 483 446
+Unrealized (losses) gains (138) 483

-Balance, end of the year \$ 8,021 \$ 7,503
+Balance, end of the year \$ 7,918 \$ 8,021

-Notes to Consolidated Financial Statements December 31, 2013 and 2012 (Dollar amounts in thousands)
+Notes to Consolidated Financial Statements December 31, 2014 and 2013 (Dollar amounts in thousands)